Do Home Buyers Need Local Conveyancers?

 See what our customers have to say about us

 Dig a little deeper, and you’ll probably find that most of these firms don’t just deal with property.
-Many pride themselves on being a ‘one-stop shop’ for a whole range of issues affecting people in their local area: a bit like your GP surgery, but for law.
+Many pride themselves on being a ‘one-stop shop’ for a whole range of issues affecting people in their local area.
 So alongside conveyancing, they may also handle matters such as family, wills, employment, and criminal defence.

 This type of business is often called a high-street solicitors’ firm.